 Bone Broth Is Great Nutrition For Sick Dogs

 Have you ever had a dog with terrible diarrhea and had trouble getting him back on solid food?
 Or a dog who is convalescing and doesn’t have a great appetite but you know he needs more nutrition?

-Studies conducted in the 1800′s showed that when there is plenty of gelatin in the diet, the body’s need for protein from meat sources can be reduced by as much as fifty percent!
-Bone broth is also an excellent source of important minerals and can bolster the immune system (think chicken soup)!
+Bone broth to the rescue!
+Bone broth is an excellent source of important minerals and can bolster the immune system (think chicken soup)!